 The most extensive New Year celebrations in Russia occur on December 31st to January 1st, like most of the rest of the world, where fireworks and concerts mark off this special holiday, and it is also on this day that the Russian Santa, or Ded Moroz, and his female companion Sengurochka visit children to pass out gifts.

-What those in the West would call a Christmas Tree is considered a New Year's Tree in Russia, and because the first Russian New Year precedes Christmas in Russia (which takes place on January 7), this tree is left up in honor of both holidays.
+What those in the West would call a Christmas Tree is considered a New Year's Tree in Russia, and because the Russian New Year precedes Christmas in Russia (which takes place on January 7), this tree is left up in honor of both holidays.

 This New Year is considered the “New” New Year because it was first recognized after Russia made the switch from the Julian calendar (still recognized by the Orthodox Church) to the Gregorian calendar which is followed by the Western World.
 During the Soviet period, the New Year was celebrated in place of Christmas, though Christmas has been regaining importance as a holiday once again.